danomatika/ofxPd/README.markdown

 #### RtAudio Hang on Exit in 0062

 RtAudio will hang on app exit in OF 0062.
-The only way to fix this is to make a small edit to the OF 0062 core by editing `/lib/openFrameworks/sound/ofSoundStream.cpp` and commenting line 143 so close() is not called.
+The only way to fix this is to make a small edit to the OF 0062 core by editing `lib/openFrameworks/sound/ofSoundStream.cpp` and commenting line 143 so close() is not called.

+#### Distorted Sound on iOS in 007

+There's a bug in the 007 release that causes disorted sound due to a typo when assigning a pointer.
+Edit `lib/openFrameworks/sound/ofxiPhoneSoundStream.mm` and change line 171 from
+<pre>soundOutput = soundOutput;</pre>
+to
+<pre>soundOutputPtr = soundOutput;</pre>

+Hopefully this will be fixed in the official release soon.
+[Fix from JonBro](https://github.com/openframeworks/openFrameworks/pull/690).

 ### Notes